Skip to Main Content

 Because ticks spread a number of serious diseases, they are dangerous to both people and pets.
 People can get serious conditions such as Lyme disease when the tick's saliva—which contains germs and bacteria—makes its way into the bloodstream.

-The Brown Dog Tick is the most common tick species found in Gold Canyon and across Arizona.
+The Brown Dog Tick is the most common tick species found in Gold Canyon, Arizona and across Arizona.
 Larvae are light-colored, have six legs and are about the size of a pinhead, making them easy to miss.
 In nymph and adult stages, the tick has eight legs and is reddish brown in color.
 It has no distinct light or dark markings on its back and its body is elongated with a small head.

 Before they feed, adult females are between 3 to 6 mm in length while males are slightly smaller.
 After feeding on blood, adult females can be as long as 12 mm and change to olive-colored or gray.